Edyth Schoenrich: Career

 Schoenrich joined the Department of Medicine as an instructor of medicine at the Johns Hopkins School of Medicine in 1953.
 She was on staff at the Baltimore City Hospital from 1963 to 1966 and was an advocate for comprehensive care for severely ill patients with long hospitalizations.

 In 1964, Schoenrich while working at the Maryland State Department of Health and Mental Hygiene, she started teaching at the Bloomberg School of Public Health as an associate professor.
 In 1966, she was promoted to an assistant professor.

 In 1971, she was the first woman appointed to the American Board of Preventive Medicine.
 In the same year, she was appointed Director of the Administration of the Chronically Ill and Aging, part of Maryland's Department of Health and Mental Hygiene.
 At that time, she was already in charge of all state programs for disease control and prevention, two tuberculosis hospitals, and three hospitals for chronic disease and rehabilitation.
 She was promoted to professor in 1974 and directed the Division of Public Health Administration until 1977.
 She was the seventh women in the School's history to become a full professor.

 In 1977, Schoenrich was appointed by D.A.
 Henderson as the first female associate dean at Johns Hopkins University when the Bloomberg School named her Associate Dean of Academic Affairs.
 She held this role until 1986.
 She was also the director of Part-time Professional Programs.
 She helped modernize the School's programs, its clinical and practice experience, and the transformation of the General Preventive Medicine Residency.
 From 1986 to 2018, she served as the associate chair of the Master of Public Health program.

 Death

-Schoenrich died on September 12, 2020 from congestive heart failure at her home in Ruxton, Maryland.
+Schoenrich died on September 12, 2020, from congestive heart failure at her home in Ruxton, Maryland.
+She was 101 years old.